-This page will address four ways to control worry, relaxation, accurate risk assessment, worry exposure, and worry behavior prevention.
+This page will address four counseling techniques for worry control; relaxation, accurate risk assessment, worry exposure, and worry behavior prevention.

 A quick relaxation technique involves combining a verbal suggestion with abdominal breathing.

 First take a comfortable position then release as much tension as possible, and focus on your belly as it moves in and out.
 Make breathes slow and rythmic, and with each inhale and exhale release tension.

 With each inhale, say the word "breath in" and as you exhale, say the word "relax" while letting go of tension throughout your body.

 The cue-controlled method teaches your body to associate the word "relax" with the feeling of relaxation associated with belly breathing.
 Remember that this style of breathing should move your abdomen in and out, like a baby breathes, deep and full.

 Relaxation follows that breathing style.
 After you have practiced this technique for awhile, and the association between the word and the feeling is strong, saying the word "relax" will bring the physiology of relaxation, and tightness or tension will reduce or disappear on use of the cue word.
 Remember, practice is what makes this happen.